Prostate Cancer: Informed Decision Making for Patients [Video]

 Chris: Oh yeah, what you got planned – a trip down to the old folks home?

-Bill: Is that before or after your tee time?
+Bill: Is that before or after your tea time?

-Doc: You and Linda going to take your annual trip to Europe?
+Doc: No, really.
+Are you and Linda going to take your regular trip to Europe?

-Milton: Yeah, if I pass all my tests.
-We’re thinking about taking the grandkids along.
+Milton: Well, if I pass all my tests.
+Actually, we’re thinking about taking the grandkids along.

 Chris: Tests?
 Wait, they have SATs for old age?

-Milton: Nah man, gotta do my annual physical at the doctor’s office next week.
-Supposed to be a good one – blood pressure, cholesterol, colon and prostate.
+Milton: There you go.
+No man, I got my annual physical next week at my doctor’s office.
+Supposed to be a good one – we're gonna do blood pressure, cholesterol, colon and prostate.

 Harvey: Dude, we’re eating.
-No talk of colons and prostates please.
+No talk of prostates and colons please.

-Bill: Aw, man.
+Bill: Aw, come on man.
 You don’t want to think about the old “glove up” test?

 Chris: I’ll pass thanks.

-Harvey: Here we go guys, Doc’s gonna educate us.
+Harvey: Here we go guys, Doctor's gonna educate us.

-Doc: Well, the reality is that there are some tests that you should definitely have when you hit a certain age.
-These include things like cholesterol tests and screening tests for colon cancer.
-But it turns out that prostate cancer testing is not one of those automatic, “no-brainer” tests.
+Doc: Well, the reality is that there are some tests that you definitely want to have when you hit a certain age, but it turns out that prostate cancer testing doesn't necessarily fall into that automatic no-brainer category.

-Chris: Shoot man, I wouldn’t care about the side effects.
+Chris: Shoot, I wouldn’t care about side effects.
 If they find cancer anywhere, I want it out.

-Bill: Hmm.
-Did you guys know they found prostate cancer on my exam last year?
+Bill: Did you know they found prostate cancer on my exam last year?

-Milton: Dang man.
-Why didn’t you say anything?
+Milton: What?
+Dang man.
+Why didn’t you say something?

-Chris: Me too.
-Guys, I know I got a prostate – but well, it’s kinda like my appendix.
-I know I got one of them too, but I have no idea what it does and how it can get cancer.
+Chris: Hey, look guys, you know, I know I got a prostate but, it’s kinda like my appendix.
+I know I have one of them too, but I have no idea what it does or how it can get cancer.

 Chris: So how many guys are actually diagnosed with prostate cancer?

-Milton: Bill, I’m thinking I’m going to at least get tested.
-Since you’re an old pro, what can I expect for my test?
+Milton: Well Bill, I’m thinking I’m going to at least get tested.
+Now since you’re an old pro, what can I expect from my test?

-Bill: Ah, it isn’t that bad.
-You know there are 2 tests.
-The blood test is the most important, and if you’re only gonna have one test that’s the one you should have.
-It’s easy enough – they measure for PSA.
+Bill: Ah, it’s not that bad really.
+You know there’s 2 tests.
+The blood test is the most important one, so if you’re gonna get one, that’s the test you wanna get.
+It’s pretty easy.
+They just measure your PSA.

-Bill: A regular comedian here….Anyway, they see how much of it is in your blood.
-The other test is the ole gloved finger in the back side.
+Bill: We got a regular comedian over here, huh?
+They just see how much of it is in your blood.
+The other way is the ole gloved finger in the back side.

-Harvey: Sounds like the bottom line is to talk to your doctor and decide whether testing for prostate cancer is right for you.
+Harvey: Sounds like the bottom line is, talk to your doctor and decide whether testing for prostate cancer is right for you.